raghurama123/qm9pack/README.md

    pip3 install qm9pack
 ```

-## Download and Install the Package
+## Alternatively, download and Install the Package

 Clone the repository and install the package: